byu-oit/kotlin-uapi/docs/content/_tutorial/main-class.md

 Now, you can run your application with `mvn compile exec:java`.
 Right now, it will fail to run, as the runtime will detect that you haven't defined any resources and raise an error (as opposed to failing silently).

-{% include callouts/in-progress.html content='Up-front resource validation hasn\'t been implemented yet, so this won\'t actually throw an error.' %}
+> Up-front resource validation hasn't been implemented yet, so this won't actually throw an error yet.
+{: .callout-in-progress }

 You can also set up a run configuration in your IDE.
 If you're using IntelliJ, look for the 'run' icon in your main class: